zzuegg/sport-jolt/README.md

 Instantiating a geometry automatically adds it to the list and causes it to be visualized.

-+ To visualize the world (physics-system) coordinate axes, instantiate one or more `LocalAxisGeometry` objects.
++ To visualize the world (system) coordinate axes, instantiate one or more `LocalAxisGeometry` objects.

 By default, physics objects are not visualized.